13 min read

 04:19 - Discount window for Business Premium plus Copilot

-05:24 - Real world example of inbox strain and AI assisted workflows
+05:24 - Real-world example of inbox strain and AI assisted workflows

 07:22 - Closing thoughts

-Microsoft is offering a temporary discount for organizations purchasing Microsoft 365 Business Premium together with Copilot for Business.
-The two products normally total $43 per user per month, but during the promotional window they are available as a combined offer for $32 per user per month.
+Microsoft is offering a temporary discount for organizations that purchase Microsoft 365 Business Premium together with Copilot for Business.
+During the promotional window, the combined offer is priced at $32 per user per month.
+Outside the promotion, the two licenses total $43 per user per month.

-The promotional pricing is available from December 1, 2025 through March 31, 2026.
+The discount is available from December 1, 2025 through March 31, 2026.

 Subscribe to the Demystifying Microsoft podcast to stay informed about upcoming Microsoft capabilities that influence how work gets done.

-6 min read
+13 min read

-6 min read
+10 min read

-8 min read
+12 min read

 Microsoft has introduced a combined security and compliance add-on for Business Premium subscribers, delivering enterprise-grade protection and...